Characters of the Overwatch franchise: Background

-Overwatch, now completely replaced by Overwatch 2, was an online team-oriented first-person shooter, and an example of a "hero shooter" where players select from one of several pre-designed hero characters with their own unique abilities.
-Overwatch included casual play modes, competitive ranked play modes, and various arcade modes where special rules applied.
-Most game modes brought together two teams of six players each into a match who compete in one of several objective-based game types: Control, assault, payload, and hybrid.
+Overwatch, now completely replaced by Overwatch 2 and later rebranded to Overwatch, was an online team-oriented first-person shooter, and an example of a "hero shooter" where players select from one of several pre-designed hero characters with their own unique abilities.
+Overwatch included casual play modes, competitive ranked play modes, and various arcade modes with special rules applied to the base play modes.
+Most game modes featured two six-player teams competing in one of several objective-based game types: Control, assault, payload, and hybrid.

 Overwatch 2 retains most of its predecessor's gameplay and content with some changes.
 People play on two teams of five rather than six players (Note: The change was largely due to the much slower-paced (described as boring) play style that was promoted by having two tanks.
 This change was also made partly to alleviate the long time to get into a game for people who chose the role of ‘’damage’’ — the ‘’damage’’ role will be further explained below.) and the game type "assault" was removed after much criticism from the player base.
 Heroes were given new designs, with some of them receiving entirely new abilities.

 A match starts with each player selecting from one of the available hero characters.
 The game's characters are divided into three role classifications: damage, tank, and support.
 (Note: Patch 1.25 issued in June 2018 merged former "offense" (Doomfist, Genji, Cassidy, Pharah, Reaper, Soldier: 76, Sombra, and Tracer) and "defense" (Bastion, Hanzo, Junkrat, Mei, Torbjörn, and Widowmaker) into a single "damage" role.)
 Damage characters are often doing the most damage and help the team with the majority of kills.
 Tank characters can absorb large amounts of damage for the team, and support characters can heal their teammates and provide status effects for the team or against enemies.
 The game will warn teams if they have an imbalance in their general role selection, and many game modes require players to select a certain amount of heroes from each role.
 Players are able to switch between heroes mid-match after they are killed or if they return to their team's base.